MA MRP instructions and schedule

 August 1 is the last date to submit the final pre-defence version of the MRP to the entire committee.
 Please note that this version must have already been approved by the student's advisor before it can be circulated to other committee members.

-The MRP must be defended prior to September 30 (please double-check this date in the current graduate calendar, as it often changes by a day or two each year).
+The MRP must be defended prior to September 30.
 If a pre-September 30 defence date is established in August, students will avoid paying fees altogether; if the defence date is not set until September, students will receive an invoice for fees but will be reimbursed if their degree requirements are met by the deadline.
 Please also note that if the student is defending after the Spring term ends but before the September 30 deadline, he or she must register for the Fall term.
 Normally, if the student cannot meet this deadline, he or she will have to register for another term of graduate studies and pay any required fees and tuition.